Reported Speech – Orders and Requests

 Subject ‘told’ or ‘asked’ + object + TO/NOT TO + base form of the verb .
 These are both correct:

-Lucy told Steven NOT TO tell anyone.
+Lucy TOLD Steven NOT TO tell anyone.

-Lucy asked Steven NOT TO tell anyone.
+Lucy ASKED Steven NOT TO tell anyone.

 reported orders lucy friend